HL7NZ/hpi/input/pagecontent/faq.md

 •	Facilities in the process of being set up where the address has not yet been supplied
 •	New addresses – that have not yet been added to the NZ Post address database

-#### Do closed 'inactive' facilities get returned on the HPI FHIR API?
+#### Do inactive facilities get returned on the HPI FHIR API?

-When the HPI access team find a facility that is no longer operating, they add a disestablishment date.
+When the HPI access team find a facility that is no longer operating they add a disestablishment date, making the facility inactive on the HPI.

-In FHIR this is represented in two ways
+In FHIR this is represented in two ways.
+The facility will have:
-* An 'established' period with an end date, and
+* an 'established' period with an end date, and
-* A status = inactive.
+* a status = inactive.

-Inactive facilities are returned to the user either when searching for a facility (e.g. by name) or by doing a read on the resource (providng the hpi-facility-id).
+Inactive facilities are returned via the API, either by [searching for a facility](searchLocation.html) or by doing a [read on the resource](/getLocation.html) (providng the hpi-facility-id).

-The HIP team have a requirement on the backlog to provide 'status' as a search parameter.
-This will allow the API to exclude inactive locations in a search result.
+The ability to exclude inactive facilites when searching for a facility is a requirement on the HPI FIHR backlog.
 Until this is delivered integrators wanting to view only active facilities will need to filter the search results to exclude facilites with a 'status of inactive' or with the 'estabished period end dated'.